Final report for GW20-211

 - - Producer

-For Objective 2: Underplanting ʻIliahi, we planted ~1-year-old ʻiliahi, Santalum paniculatum, seedlings under 10-year-old established koa, Acacia koa during the wet season.
+For Objective 2: Underplanting ʻIliahi, we measured and monitored the planted ~1-year-old ʻiliahi, Santalum paniculatum, seedlings under 10-year-old established koa, Acacia koa.
 The koa were originally planted on a grid so we planted the ʻiliahi on a offset grid to be between the koa trees.
+Overall the ‘iliahi seedlings have done really well.
+They put on a lot of height and diameter growth and look very healthy.
+Our collaborators are very happy with the results and incorporated underplanting into management plans.

+At the other underplanting site where we thinned naturally regenerated koa we have also seen regeneration success of underplanted ʻiliahi seedlings.
 For both sites we cleared the competing vegetation mechanically with weedwackers.
-We cleared a weedwacker length radii around each seedling.
+We cleared a weedwacker length radii (~2 foot radius) around each seedling.
 We did this competition removal every three months for one year or until the ʻiliahi seedlings are primarily above the competing vegetation height.

-For Objective 2: Underplanting ʻIliahi, we had high establishment and survival success.
-At the first site, six months after planting we had 99% survival and seedlings on average increased their diameter by 1.1 mm and height by 4.1 cm.
-A potential emerging pattern with seedling diameter data is that intermediate koa canopy openness is resulting in greater diameter growth.
-It will be helpful to add additional data in August 2021 which is 1 year after planting.
+For Objective 2: Underplanting ʻIliahi, we continued to have high establishment and survival success.
+At the first site, 18 months after planting we had 98% survival and seedlings on average increased their diameter by 4.26 mm and height by 57.63 cm.
+A potential emerging pattern with seedling height and diameter data is that greater koa canopy openness is resulting in greater growth.
+It will be helpful to add the additional data from August 2022 which is 24 months after planting.
+For the second underplanting site, we had 92% survival 12 months after planting.
+Anecdotally from the regular weedwacking, we noticed that the ‘iliahi seedlings at both sites took a few to six months to adjust and then their growth appeared to really take off.

 Having a better understanding of the regeneration component of ʻiliahi (Hawaiian sandalwood) is critical to having a sustainable product.
 Since the harvesting of ʻiliahi and distillation of its oil is destructive, we must conisder the regeneration of the plants after harvest.
 If we can ensure the harvest of ʻiliahi can be sustainable then future jobs and economy diversification can be done with more confidence.
 Harvesting from natural forests leads to additional ecosystem services for the environment leaving a better net result than other agricultural options.